Version Effective Date: November 15, 2022

 Short version: You may close your Account at any time.
 If you do, we’ll treat your information responsibly.

-We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements, but barring legal requirements, we will delete your full profile and the Content of your repositories within 90 days of cancellation or termination (though some information may remain in encrypted backups).
+We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements, but barring legal requirements, we will delete your full profile and the Content of your repositories and workspaces within 90 days of cancellation or termination (though some information may remain in encrypted backups).
 This information can not be recovered once your Account is cancelled.

 Upon request, we will make a reasonable effort to provide an Account owner with a copy of your lawful, non-infringing Account contents after Account cancellation, termination, or downgrade.
 You must make this request within 90 days of cancellation, termination, or downgrade.